 - Phenoxyethanol, Benzoyl Alcohol: preservatives that keep the product intact from going bad.
-In smaller amounts, they are said to be skin safe.
+In smaller amounts, they are said to be skin-safe.

-As you can see from the ingredient list, Niacinamide is higher up than Ethyl Ascorbic Acid.
-And most commercial serums have 2 to 10% Niacinamide.
+As you can see from the ingredient list, Niacinamide is higher than Ethyl Ascorbic Acid.
+Most commercial serums have 2 to 10% Niacinamide.
 So I believe the Vitamin C in this serum should be lower than that.
 Hence making it a gentle formulation.
 It is marketed as a Vitamin C Serum but it does everything that a Niacinamide Serum would do too.
 So if you want a serum with a combination of both, this is a good choice.

 How to use it?